Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychOculusVR1.md

 other input elements of the specified 'controllerType'.
 It has the following fields:

 'Valid' = 1 if 'input' contains valid results, 0 if input status is invalid/unavailable.
+'ActiveInputs' = Bitmask defining which of the following struct elements do contain
+meaningful input from actual physical input source devices.
+This is a more fine-grained
+reporting of what 'Valid' conveys, split up into categories.
+The following flags will be
+logical or'ed together if the corresponding input category is valid, ie. provided with
+actual input data from some physical input source element, controller etc.:

++1  = 'Buttons' gets input from some real buttons or switches, ie. Touch / [XBox](XBox) / Oculus remote controller.
++2  = 'Touches' gets input from some real touch sensors or gesture recognizers, e.g., Touch controller.
++4  = 'Trigger' gets input from some real analog trigger sensor, e.g., Touch or [XBox](XBox) controller.
++8  = 'Grip' gets input from Touch controllers.
++16 = 'Thumbstick' gets input from some real thumbstick, e.g., from Touch controllers or [XBox](XBox) controller.

 'Time' Time of last input state change of controller.
 'Buttons' Vector with button state on the controller, similar to the 'keyCode'
 vector returned by [KbCheck](KbCheck)() for regular keyboards.
 Each position in the vector